Jim Krause | Classes | P354 Program Graphics & Animation

 Design a graphics package for your own or a fictitious TV talk/new/magazine/reality show.
 Your graphics package should include 3 1920x1080, single layer PNG graphics (or if you choose, you can submit TIFFs, but the key graphic will need an alpha channel).
 Your three images should have clear visual/design consistency between them.

-• Title Graphic - use to open the show.
+- Title Graphic - This full screen graphic will be used to open the show.
 This graphic needs to contain at least two separate pieces of artwork or images, and any text you want.
 Please call this "title".

 Remember- the design elements need to come from you!
 In other words, don't use other people's images or artwork in your design.